Skip to Content

 Once the top was done, I started with the sides.
 Lucky for me, there is not a ton of little detail on the dresser, so it’s easy to get close to the edge.

-I decided to try something a little different on the sides but regretted it.
-After adding the stripper, I covered it with saran wrap and left it to sit for about 12 hours.
+I decided to try something a little different on the sides, but regretted it.
+After adding the stripper, I covered it with plastic wrap and left it to sit for about 12 hours.

 What I noticed was that it didn’t necessarily make it any easier to remove the paint, but did make the wood wet.
 I had to wait for it to dry thoroughly before taking the next step.